 In order to encourage research among graduate students and to recognize their scholarly achievement, the Graduate School awards special travel fellowships to students who present the results of their research at professional meetings and conferences.
 Applications are accepted each year for professional meetings and conferences occurring after July 1.

-Nominations for this award are currently closed.
-Please check back in July 2023.
+Nominations for this award are currently open.

 In order to be considered for a special travel research fellowship, students must: